 The IT Department provides expertise and R&D on applications and usages of information technologies in the construction industry (information management, multi-scale BIM, internet-connected objects, etc.).

 The Climatology, Aerodynamics, Aeraulics for buildings and transport Department, based in Nantes, studies the effects of wind and climate on products and structures, as well as air quality within the building system.

 The Safety, Structures and Fire Performance Department takes a comprehensive approach to the safety of building stock as regards risks to the solidity of structures and their reaction to fire.

 The Envelope, Insulation and Flooring Department studies innovative processes and products for building envelopes.
 It works to improve the energy performance of structures and buildings; to assess the durability of technological solutions and their impact on the environment and to evaluate the risk of pathologies affecting the structure, as well as the occupants.

 The Windows and Glazing Department studies and assesses glazed products (interior and exterior doors, windows, etc.) and their installation in buildings.

-The Hydraulics and Sanitary Equipment Department focuses on fluid networks within buildings and external networks: water supply, urban heating and sanitation.
+The Water Department focuses on fluid networks within buildings and external networks: water supply, urban heating and sanitation.